GhoshDipankar/Getting.Cleaning.Data/CodeBook.md

 - subject_train     : List of Training Subject ID who performed the activities
 - activity_train    : List of Training Activitiy Labels
 - x_train           : Data for all activites for all measurements performed by all Training Subject IDs

+### Preparation of combined data from Test and Training Data Sets:
+Test and Training data sets are combined into a single data set.
+- subject           : Combined Test and Training Subject IDs
+- activity          : Combined list of Activitiy Labels
+- data              : Combined activites for all measurements performed by all Test and Training Subject IDs